bikashkumarshaw/Location_insight/README.md

 ## time_data:

 #### This api provides areas where the booking rates are highest at a given time.
+It can be used to analyze the peak times of booking.

 **num:**